Lissencephaly

-Lissencephaly (/ˌlɪs.ɛnˈsɛf.əl.i/, meaning 'smooth brain') is a set of rare brain disorders whereby the whole or parts of the surface of the brain appear smooth.
-It is caused by defective neuronal migration during the 12th to 24th weeks of gestation resulting in a lack of development of brain folds (gyri) and grooves (sulci).
+Lissencephaly (/ˌlɪs.ɛnˈsɛf.əl.i/, meaning 'smooth brain') is a set of rare brain disorders whereby the whole or parts of the surface of the brain are smooth.
+It is caused by defective neuronal migration during the 12th to 24th weeks of gestation, resulting in a lack of development of brain folds (gyri) and grooves (sulci).
 It is a form of cephalic disorder.
 Terms such as agyria (no gyri) and pachygyria (broad gyri) are used to describe the appearance of the surface of the brain.

 Children with lissencephaly generally have significant developmental delays, but these vary greatly from child to child depending on the degree of brain malformation and seizure control.
 Life expectancy can be shortened, generally due to respiratory problems.

-Symptoms and signs
+Signs and symptoms

 Affected children display severe psychomotor impairment, failure to thrive, seizures, and muscle spasticity or hypotonia.
 Other symptoms of the disorder may include unusual facial appearance, difficulty swallowing, and anomalies of the hands, fingers, or toes.

-Symptoms of lissencephaly are detected via ultrasound at about twenty-three weeks and require confirmation from a prenatal MRI.
-It is characterised by absence or reduction of the sulci and gyri of the cerebral surface and a thickened cortex.
+Symptoms of lissencephaly are detected via ultrasound at about twenty-three weeks of gestation and require confirmation via prenatal MRI.
+It is characterized by absence or reduction of the sulci and gyri of the cerebral surface and a thickened cortex.

-There are anatomical symptoms that differ across the two main types of lissencephaly, Classical (Type I) and Cobble Stone (Type 2).
-In Classical lissencephaly the cortex becomes thickened and can be identified by four layers of the cerebral cortex rather than six.
+There are anatomical symptoms that differ across the two main types of lissencephaly, Classical (Type I) and Cobblestone (Type 2).
+In classical lissencephaly, the cerebral cortex becomes thickened and has only four identifiable layers rather than the usual six.

 Cobblestone lissencephaly is named after the pebbled or cobblestone appearance of the cortical surface.
 This uneven cortical surface is due to incomplete organogenesis which leads to no distinguishable layers in the cerebral cortex.
 Cobblestone lissencephaly shows a reduction and abnormalities in the grey matter of the cerebral cortex.